willroberts/rpg/README.md

 - [ ] The player can move under the HUD elements.
 Need to make the game boundaries smaller than the game window.

+### Aside: Hiatus

+Between milestones 2 and 3, around July 2016, I stopped working on this project after failing to resolve the TMX map bug from the first milestone.
+I briefly resumed work in November 2016, but stopped before too long.

+Now, in June 2018, Engo has recently reached their v1.0 milestone, and I'm taking some time to update to this version and finish getting the core game loop down.
+Despite the checklists all over this page, I'll be taking a fast & loose approach to get things done more quickly.

 ### III.
 Role-Playing Elements

 - [x] Experience Points